ehsan55555/Cancer-Treatment-Analysis/README.md

 This includes:

-Folder for this homework assignment includes a Jupyter notebook with the main script to run for analysis.
+Folder for this homework assignment which has a Jupyter notebook with the main script to run for analysis.

 Three observations from the calculations.